-Research project on WhatsApp group as a social and collaborative information > seeking virtual platform for expat Muslim women living abroad in the Middle East > [in data analysis phase] > - Invited chapter on information behavior and crisis decision-making for > inclusion in the forthcoming Routledge Handbook of Adoption > - Developing a model of information behavior in crisis contexts – pushing the > boundaries of “Everyday Life Information Seeking” to better understand unique > aspects of decision-making under duress of personal crisis
+- Research project on WhatsApp group as a social and collaborative information seeking virtual platform for expat Muslim women living abroad in the Middle East [poster presentation at iConference 2018, Sheffield, England]

+- Invited chapter on information behavior and crisis decision-making for inclusion in the Routledge Handbook of Adoption

+- Developing a model of information behavior in crisis contexts – pushing the boundaries of “Everyday Life Information Seeking” to better understand unique aspects of decision-making under duress of personal crisis